 Deadlocks.
 Disk Management.
 Security system.
 Protection mechanisms.
 UNIX operating system.
 The structure of the operating system and system calls.
 Input and output.
 The input-output devices.
 Interrupts and device management software.
-Operating system security.
 Graphical user interface.
 Elements of word processors and graphic editors.
 Analysis of a subset of the realization of an operating system.